Synthetixio/synthetix/docs/contracts/Proxy.md

 </inheritance-graph>

 In this way the main contract defining the logic can be swapped out without replacing the proxy or state contracts.
 The user only ever communicates with the proxy and need not know any implementation details.
-This architecture also allows [multiple proxies](Proxyable.md#integrationproxy) with differing interfaces to be used simultaneously for a single underlying contract, though events will be emitted only at one address.
+This architecture also allows [multiple proxies](Proxyable.md#integrationproxy) with differing interfaces to be used simultaneously for a single underlying contract, though events will usually be emitted only from one of them.
 This feature is currently used by [`ProxyERC20`](ProxyERC20.md), which operates atop the [`Synthetix`](Synthetix.md) contract.

 There are some tradeoffs to this approach.
 There is potentially a little more communication overhead for event emission, though there may be some savings available elsewhere depending on system and storage architecture and the particular application.